mandarpriya/Climate-Analysis/README.md

 The Analysis is done in two aspects.
 The first aspect deals with Climate and the second aspect deals with Drought.

-# Climate:-  For Climate Analysis the i analyse the data for Temperature and Precipitation
+# Climate:-  For Climate-Analysis the i analyse the data for Temperature and Precipitation

 ## Temperature  :- For Temperature I analyse the Average, Maximum and Minimum Temperatures based on annual and monthly frequency and also seasonal variations for understanding the trend .
 ### The average_temp folder contains the script for Average Temperature Analysis